sahoo-subhankar/InstaSentiment-Analyzer/README.md

 ### Introduction

-The application's primary goal is to analyze and manage comments from Instagram profiles then calculate score based on the number of bad words from comments.
+This application's primary goal is to analyze comments and captions from Instagram profiles then calculate score based on the number of bad words.

 ### Requirements